annaoooo/PairHuman/readme.md

 ### Requesting Access
 To request access to the PairHuman dataset, please complete the application form available at:
 [Request Access to PairHuman Dataset](https://docs.google.com/forms/d/e/1FAIpQLSdmo3d6IQDp9CRIIOHmjH2N0ajbqY_5h9DNPUFcH45WRQ6N1g/viewform?usp=sf_link)

+### Synthetic Face Replacement Pipeline

+To preserve the rich diversity of clothing, poses, and scenes in the original dataset while ensuring privacy compliance, we implemented a face replacement-based anonymization strategy.
+Using Flux, we generated a varied library of synthetic faces representing adults and children of different genders.
+These synthetic faces were then used in FaceFusion to replace all original faces in the dual-portrait images.

+The replacement process was carefully designed to accommodate four distinct types of portraits in our dataset:

+- **Wedding and couple portraits (different genders)**: We sequentially replaced the faces by first configuring the “face_selector_gender” parameter to ‘male’ to replace the male subject, and then switching the parameter to ‘female’ to replace the female subject.
+- **Female friends portraits (same-gender pairs)**: We performed the replacement in two steps: initially setting the “face_selector_order” to left-right to replace the first face, and then changing it to right-left to replace the second.
+- **Parent-child portraits**: We utilized the original age and gender annotations within the dataset to guide the replacement process.
+The “face_selector_age” parameter was first set to 0-15 to identify and replace the child's face, selecting a synthetic child face of the corresponding gender from our pre-generated library.
+Subsequently, the “face_selector_age” was adjusted to 20-100 to target the parent's face, which was then replaced with a synthetic adult face matching the parent's annotated gender.